 What’s the difference between a major operator and an MVNO?

 There are four major operators in Japan: AU, Docomo, Softbank, and Rakuten Mobile.
 These are companies that have either built out their own networks or have purchased a company with an existing network.
-They’re the big established brands with the fancy shops and slick advertising, but MVNOs often have better contract conditions and lower prices.
+They’re the big, established brands with fancy shops and slick advertising, but MVNOs often have better contract conditions and lower prices.

 As far as MVNOs go, there is a wide range of options, many with better deals and service than the majors.
 There are too many providers to list them all, but a few things to consider when signing up are: